MonirTalukder07/monirtalukder07/README.md

 ✅Windows and Linux Server Management

-✅MikroTik and Cisco Router Configuration and Troubleshooting
+✅MikroTik and Cisco Router and Switches Configuration and Troubleshooting